Adaptogens for Anxiety and Stress Relief

 What are the best‑known effective adaptogens?

-1. Ginseng ( Panax ginseng)
+1. Ginseng (Panax ginseng)

 Ginseng is also known as Korean ginseng, and that of all the plants of this genus contains the most active ingredients.
 These are called ginsenosides, a type of saponins; you can find more than 40 of them in true ginseng.
 Some other substances can then be produced by the metabolisation of ginsenosides by bacteria in the colon.
 Ginseng helps to maintain homeostasis in the body.
 Also, it has immuno, neuro and vasomodulatory effects, which may, among other things, help to regulate blood pressure and thus have a protective effect on cardiovascular health.

 Korean ginseng has also been shown to positively affect the immune system, supporting cognitive function, memory and libido.
 The dosage of this plant depends on its form, with the maximum daily dose set at 2000mg for the dried plant, 400mg for the 5:1 extract and 200mg for the 10:1 extract.
-For more detailed information on dosage and the exact mechanism of positive effects, you can read the article Korean Ginseng: Benefits and Recommended Dosage.

 Korean Red Ginseng - 10% Ginsenoside